aws-samples/landing-zone-accelerator-on-aws-for-education/README.md

 ![Education LZA Org Structure](./images/LZA_Organizational_Structure.png)

-In the Education LZA Organization Structure, the Education Organization Unit(OU) represents the logical construct where workloads for the institution will reside.
-It contains accounts for various workloads such as Sofwatre Information System (SIS) and Learning Management System (LMS).
+In the Education LZA Organization Structure, the Education Organization Unit (OU) represents the logical construct where workloads for the institution will reside.
+It contains accounts for various workloads such as Student Information System (SIS) and Learning Management System (LMS).
 This OU structure is provided to you.
 However, you are free to change the organizational structure, organizational units (OUs), and accounts to meet your specific needs.
 For additional information about how to best organize your AWS OU and account structure, please reference the recommended OUs and accounts in the [For further consideration](#for-further-consideration) section below as you begin to experiment with the LZA for Education.

 > **Compliance Use Case:** The Education OU can be used for compliance needs such as 800-171/800-53/CMMC.